Bø Sommarland

-Bø Sommarland is one of Europe's biggest water parks, situated in Bø in Telemark, Norway.
+Bø Sommarland is one of Europe's biggest water parks, situated in Bø in Midt-Telemark Municipality in Telemark county, Norway.
 Bø Sommarland is located two hours from Oslo.
 It is owned by Parques Reunidos, who also owns Tusenfryd, another amusement park in Norway.
 Every summer around 200,000 people visit Bø Sommarland, which makes the park one of Norway's biggest tourist attractions.

 The park opening season is normally from beginning of June to the middle of August.